- The Australian Dietary Guidelines are a framework for healthy eating among the general population.

 What are the Australian Dietary Guidelines?

-At a population level, the ADGs offer an approach to eating – outlining the types of foods, food groups and dietary patterns – to promote health and wellbeing and reduce the risk of diet-related conditions and chronic diseases.
+The Australian Dietary Guidelines offer an approach to eating – outlining the types of foods, food groups and dietary patterns – to promote health and wellbeing and reduce the risk of diet-related conditions and chronic diseases.

-- to achieve and maintain a healthy weight, be physically active and choose amounts of nutritious food and drinks to meet your energy needs
+- To achieve and maintain a healthy weight, be physically active and choose amounts of nutritious food and drinks to meet your energy needs.

-- limit intake of foods containing saturated fat, added salt, added sugars and alcohol
+- Limit intake of foods containing saturated fat, added salt, added sugars and alcohol.

-- encourage, support and promote breastfeeding
+- Encourage, support and promote breastfeeding.

-- care for your food; prepare and store it safely.
+- Care for your food; prepare and store it safely.

 Who should use the Australian Dietary Guidelines?

-The ADGs are for use by:
+The Guidelines are for use by: